 These instructions all move formatted operand values among FPU general registers.
 A particular operand type must be moved by the instruction that handles that type.
-There are three kinds of move instructions:
+There are four kinds of move instructions:

-- Unconditional move - Conditional move that tests an FPU true/false condition code - Conditional move that tests a CPU general-purpose register against zero
+- Unconditional move - Instructions which modify the sign bit (ABS.fmt and NEG.fmt when FCSRABS2008=1) - Conditional move that tests an FPU true/false condition code - Conditional move that tests a CPU general-purpose register against zero